 - In 2019, Solvay will launch the Solvay Award for outstanding local societal actions to recognize, share, and promote best practices.
 Interested sites will present their best practices with respect to societal actions.
 A jury will bring together representatives from diverse Global Business Units and regions: site managers, Human Resources managers, industrial relations officers, the Solvay Way Champions, employee representatives, and NGO representatives.

 Requests for financial support

-The Group aims to connect its philanthropic efforts with the Group’s areas of expertise and support causes where its products or activities can deliver added value.
+Solvay aims to connect its philanthropic effort with the Group’s areas of expertise and support causes where its products or activities can deliver added value.

 In 1923, Solvay created the Ernest Solvay Fund to honor the founder of the Company, who died the year before.
-Today, the majority of Solvay’s corporate philanthropy goes through the Ernest Solvay Fund.
-This Fund is managed by the independent King Baudouin Foundation.
+Today, the majority of Solvay’s corporate philanthropy goes through the Ernest Solvay Fund, managed by the independent King Baudouin Foundation.

-Solvay concentrates its philanthropic and funding efforts at the corporate level on science promotion, education, and youth employment, and in some circumstances it supports humanitarian initiatives in response to certain disasters and/or where our products or services are of particular value.
+Solvay concentrates its philanthropic and funding efforts at corporate level on science promotion, education, and youth employability, and in some circumstances it supports humanitarian initiatives in response to certain disasters and/or situations where the products or services are of particular value.

 The International Solvay Institutes for Physics and Chemistry